kacpertopol/cam_board/README.md

 ### TODO

-- clean up code, esp loops
+- clean up code, esp loops and nested if elseif ...
 - pack reusable code to functions